 What do you need to know about bitcoin and crypto in Canada?

 Canada is probably the most advanced country in regards to how it treats bitcoin, cryptocurrencies and any blockchain projects.
 Ethereum, the second most popular blockchain project, was created in Canada, as well as several other projects in the field.
-Indeed, Canada is a pioneer also in regards to its tax treatment.
+Indeed, Canada is a pioneer also in regard to its tax treatment.

 Do you have to pay taxes on Bitcoin in Canada?